yannklein/food-delivery2-corr-848/README.md

 ```

 ## Step 1
+Record that livecode!!! 📣📣📣

+## Step 2
-[ ] As an employee, I can log in
+[X] As an employee, I can log in
 [X] As a manager, I can add a new meal
 [X] As a manager, I can list all the meals
 [X] As a manager, I can add a new customer
 [X] As a manager, I can list all the customers
-[ ] As a manager, I can add a new order
+[X] As a manager, I can add a new order
-[ ] As a manager, I can list all the undelivered orders
+[X] As a manager, I can list all the undelivered orders
 [ ] As a rider, I can mark one of my orders as delivered
 [ ] As a rider, I list all my undelivered orders